lizschley/basic_site/README.md

 [Inquiries and Observation](https://schley.tech)

 This has been reorganized now that I am retired and no longer need an online resume.
 It will be a personal inventory of the plants in my front and back yards.

+Actually, however, I am leaving the purpose up in the air.
+I have all sorts of plans or fantasies that may or may not be implemented.